chanzuckerberg/single-cell/rfcs/xxxx-authorization/text.md

 **Response:**

-1. 200 OK, if the obfuscated_uuid is valid (and not expired) obfuscated_uuid for the collection containing the dataset
+1. 200 OK, if the obfuscated_uuid is valid for the collection containing the dataset
 2. 401 Unauthorized
 3. 404 dataset not found or obfuscated_uuid not found.